Thorolf13/form-validation-manager/README.md

 optional `indexes` : contain `$each` loops indexes, see [$each](##Arrays) section

 ### Reusable validator
-You may want to define a validator and use it in ndifferent components\
+You may want to define a validator and use it in different components\
 best way is to define it in separate .js file
 ```ts
 import { Validator } from 'form-validation-manager';